-While roast beef joints can be found all over Eastern Massachusetts, the northern suburbs of Boston--and particularly the North Shore area--is where you can find most of the best ones, with such spots as Nick's in Beverly, John's in Lynn, and Beachmont Roast Beef in Revere often being mentioned as top picks.
-But there are other good ones away from the communities north of the city, with such spots as Skampa in Cambridge, Prime in Lexington, and Georgio's in Brockton all being great options--and one of the very best in the entire region is a place called Bedford House of Roast Beef, a shop that more or less straddles the area where the northern suburbs meet the western suburbs.
+While roast beef joints can be found all over Eastern Massachusetts, the northern suburbs of Boston--and particularly the North Shore area--is where you can find most of the best ones, with such spots as Nick's in Beverly, John's in Lynn, and Billy's in Wakefield often being mentioned as top picks.
+But there are other good ones away from the communities north of the city, with such spots as Skampa in Cambridge and Georgio's in Brockton being great options--and one of the very best in the entire region is a place called Bedford House of Roast Beef, a shop that more or less straddles the area where the northern suburbs meet the western suburbs.
 Never heard of it?
 Well, you aren't the only one.

 Located on a mostly commercial stretch of Routes 4 and 225 between Route 128 and the town center, Bedford House of Roast Beef sits at a turn in the road that makes it easy to miss--and the plain, squat building it shares with a couple of other businesses doesn't help matters much.
 The interior of the place is pure roast beef joint/sub shop, with a few formica tables set up and a counter taking up much of the space.
 It probably comes as no surprise that much of the business here is takeout, with locals picking up orders to take home or eat in their cars, or perhaps to enjoy at nearby outdoor areas and parks (the Minuteman Bikeway is a short distance south of the shop).